Fox Volant of the Snowy Mountain: Structure

-Plot
+Plot summary

-The story begins in the Changbai mountains in northeast China during the reign of the Qianlong Emperor of the Qing dynasty.
-It follows the classical unity of time, taking place on a single day, which is the 15th day of the third month of the 45th year of the reign of the Qianlong Emperor (i.e. 19 April 1780 in the Gregorian calendar).
+The story is set in the Changbai Mountains in 18th-century China during the Qing dynasty.
+It follows the classical unity of time, taking place on a single day: the 15th day of the third month of the 45th year of the reign of the Qianlong Emperor, which corresponds to 19 April 1780 in the Gregorian calendar.

 A group of martial artists unearth a treasure chest and begin fighting for it.
-Midway during their tussle, they are overpowered and coerced by a highly skilled monk, Baoshu, to travel to a manor at the top of Jade Brush Peak to help the manor's owner drive away an enemy, "Fox Volant of the Snowy Mountain" Hu Fei.
+Midway during their tussle, they are overpowered and coerced by a highly-skilled monk, Baoshu, to travel to a manor at the top of Jade Brush Peak to help the manor's owner drive away an enemy, "Fox Volant of the Snowy Mountain" Hu Fei.
 They start telling stories concerning the origin of a precious saber in the chest and their mysterious foe.
 In doing so, they gradually reveal each other's personal secrets.

-The saber's story dates back over a century ago to the feuds of the four bodyguards of the warlord Li Zicheng, who led the rebellion that overthrew the Ming dynasty.
-The four guards' family names were Hu, Miao, Tian and Fan.
-Owing to a massive misunderstanding which lasted several generations, their descendants have been slaying each other in a vendetta that prevented any of them from uncovering the truth.
+The saber's story dates back over a century ago to a longstanding feud among four warriors serving under Li Zicheng, who had led the rebellion that overthrew the Ming dynasty.
+The four warriors' family names were Hu, Miao, Tian and Fan.
+Owing to a massive misunderstanding which lasted several generations, their descendants have been stuck in a vicious cycle of revenge that prevented any of them from uncovering the truth.
 The Hu family was opposed to those from the Miao, Tian and Fan families; the latter three were allies.